-Over the weekend, posters which looked a lot like a Metropolitan Police ad campaign appeared around London.
-However, instead of trying to convince you to spend your spare time being a Community Support Officer, they pointed out that the force is institutionally racist and unaccountable.
-As it turned out, some anti-cop activists had replaced the usual adverts in bus shelters outside New Scotland Yard, in Islington, Manor House and Lambeth, and about a dozen other places, with spoof adverts.
+Over the weekend, posters that looked a lot like a Metropolitan Police ad campaign appeared around London.
+However, instead of trying to convince you to spend your spare time being a community support officer, they pointed out that the force is institutionally racist and unaccountable.
+As it turned out, some anti-cop activists had replaced the usual adverts in bus shelters outside New Scotland Yard, and in Islington, Manor House, Lambeth and about a dozen other places, with spoof adverts.
 Nobody knows who put the posters up.
 Considering the police have cordoned off several bus shelters around London and appear to be treating them as crime scenes, it probably makes sense for them to lie low for a bit.

 But we do know their design can originally be found in a copy of STRIKE!, an anarchist magazine.
 I asked someone from the magazine to tell me more about why they designed the posters.
 We chatted about what he thinks of someone plastering London with them, and how he is now slightly freaking out that some angry cops might break down his door and step on his throat and/or balls.

-VICE: What was the involvement of STRIKE!
-Magazine in all this?
+VICE: What was the involvement of STRIKE! in all this?